jessien53/cs351-team-project/README.md

 # Logistics

 **Q1:** At what time in the week would your group be available to meet online?
-**Example:**
-*We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
-*Our weekly meeting will be Thursday 11am-12pm.*
+We are going to be meeting mondays from 2-4, and thursdays from 4-6 (on discord) is when everyone is available.

 ---

 # Timeline: Weekly Meeting Goals

 **Q2:** What is your goals that your group want to achieve in each weekly meeting?
+Prior to 10/4 we will plan on finishing up our project idea and assigning roles to each member.
+Prior to 10/11 we will complete a UI layout of the project and finish brainstorming and finish setting up a db of choice with some user auth if needed.
+Prior to 10/18 we will merge the two ideas and fix any merging issues and any bugs that arise.
+Prior to 10/25 we will add any API's and add some testing to make sure it works as intended.

 **Example:**
 *Prior to 3/13: Weekly Meeting we will plan out some preliminary info/idea for the project itself ahead of the scheduled meeting like which data source/API and data structures we will use in our backend.
 We will browse [the given list of public APIs for inspiration](https://github.com/public-apis/public-apis).*